 A high quality template is half the job

 Let’s start from scratch.
 In order to show yourself in the best possible light, find a suitable template for a structured CV, one that will be appealing.
 HR managers and employers are interested in whether you will fit into their existing team and the CV is your first chance to show what you are looking for and what you like.
 Thanks to your CV, they can quickly evaluate whether you are a suitable candidate, so better take good care of it.
-To make your work a little easier, we have prepared an editable template for you to start with.
+To make your work a bit easier, we've found several websites where you can download an editable template for free, and where AI will assist you with the entire creation of your resume according to your preferences.

 Write like wildfire, but make it reasonable